acorzine/Sample-Work/README.md

 PYTHON/HTML PROJECT:

 The SimpleMovieDatabase project creates a simple website (localhost:8080 while the program is running) that allows 3 users to log in and add movie data to the database.
 It is stored and can be viewed by the user that entered that data at a later date.
 Log in information in the README.txt file.

+The PayrollEntryWebsite projects creates a simple website (locahost:8080 while the program is running) that allows an employee to enter their employee ID (found in the payroll.db) and the number of hours they have worked.
+They can also click to view the list of employees within a given department and their total pay for that pay period.

 --------------------